 The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Even though tax season is over for most people, you’re never fully done with preparing your paperwork.
+Even when tax season is over, you’re never fully done with preparing your paperwork.
 You’ll always need to have the most up-to-date forms of your income and assets.
 Over the course of the year, you may wonder if what you borrow could impact your tax return.